-Transition in cell type parallels treatment response, disease progression in breast cancerJanuary 31st, 2013 in Cancer /
+Transition in cell type parallels treatment response, disease progression in breast cancerJanuary 31, 2013 in Medicine & Health / Cancer

 A process that normally occurs in developing embryos – the changing of one basic cell type into another – has also been suspected of playing a role in cancer metastasis.
 Now a study from Massachusetts General Hospital (MGH) Cancer Center researchers has associated this process, called epithelial-mesenchymal transition or EMT, with disease progression and treatment response in breast cancer patients.
 The report also identifies underlying mechanisms that someday may become therapeutic targets.

 "Until now, EMT had only been modeled in experimental systems, but its clinical relevance was uncertain.
 Now we show that it can be detected in samples from breast cancer patients and that the tumor cells oscillate between these two states" says Shyamala Maheswaran, PhD, of the MGH Cancer Center, co-corresponding author of the report in the Feb.
 1 issue of Science.
 "We find that the EMT state of breast cancer cells evolves in response to therapy and to disease recurrence, pointing to involvement of this mechanism in tumor spread and invasiveness."